r-curio/r-curio/README.md

 ## 🌱 What I’m currently learning
 - Diving deeper into cloud computing with AWS and Google Cloud
-- Exploring new backend frameworks like Django and Scala
+- Exploring new backend frameworks like Django and .Net
-- Expanding my database management skills with Postgres and MongoDB

 ## 🛠 How I work
 - **Collaborative:** I’ve worked with teams at GDSC PUP and AWS Volunteer Corps, improving both my technical and teamwork skills.